tmalik258/NexSkill-B24/commands.md

 - git push -u origin main (to push the local repo to the remote repo and set the upstream tracking information)

+- git pull (to retrieve updated changes on online/remote repo)

 <!-- Next time you modify your files and try to commit, use this command -->
 - git add . (only to add new files into track)